cococats/gorge/README.md

 ### Functions

 `say`: Use say to print text.
+The URL will parse to: `localhost:6789`.

 `get`: Use get to get a HTTP request.
+The URL will parse to: `localhost:6789/get`.

+`put`: Use put to put a HTTP request.
+The URL will parse to: `localhost:6789/put`.

-`post`: Use post to post a HTTP Request
+`post`: Use post to post a HTTP Request The URL will parse to: `localhost:6789/get`.

 `method`: Use method to get and post a HTTP method such as patch.

-`end`: Use end to parse a server.
-This is unnecessary unless you are just creating a localhost connection.
+`end`: Use end to start a connection to `localhost:6789`.
+This is required for your application to work!

-`auth`: Provides Authorization for your service

 ### Example